gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 - A rower that doesn't fit the weight class of their boat
 - A lineup that has many boats

-You could also consider these factors, although I have not implemented them either because they're difficult to quantify or simply not relevant for my rowing club.
+There are other obvious factors that I have not implemented either because they're difficult to quantify or simply not relevant for my rowing club.

+- Prioritizing lineups that have an upcoming race
-- Matching pairs of rowers in sweep boats who have similar stroke styles or power
+- Matching up pairs of rowers in sweep boats who have similar stroke styles or power
 - Balancing the weight distribution in the boat to avoid drag on the bow
 - Keeping boats either a single gender or mixed
-- Prioritizing lineups that have an upcoming race
 - Giving an athlete experience in a new position

 ## Footnotes